-8. Search Engine Optimisation and Search Engine Marketing skills.
+8. Search Engine Optimization and Search Engine Marketing skills.

-Search Engine Optimisation skills are very valuable as they allow you to rank high in Google, Baidu etc without having to pay for every click that searchers click on.
+Search Engine Optimization skills are very valuable as they allow you to rank high in Google, Baidu etc without having to pay for every click that searchers click on.

-This requires alot of work and time to get right but once done, is a very valuable long term digital asset to have.
+This requires alot of work and time to get right but once done, is a very valuable long term digital asset to have which pays for itself.

 Search Engine Marketing on the other hand are services like Google Pay Per Click and LinkedIn Pay Per Click.
 They require that you learn the platforms and create advertisements that your ads appear in front of a searcher.